-In late August, my sister, brother-in-law, and nieces invited us to stay with them at Tall Timber Lodge in Pittsburg, New Hampshire for the weekend.
+Last August, my sister, brother-in-law, and nieces invited us to stay with them at Tall Timber Lodge in Pittsburg, New Hampshire for the weekend.
 The cabin was located at the very tip of New Hampshire, basically in the middle of nowhere.
-Bordering Canada, even!
-It was a six hour drive from where we live in Connecticut.
-But since it was my brother-in-law’s family tradition, we were more than happy to become a part of the yearly trek.
+We were bordering Canada, even!
+It was a six hour drive from where we live in Connecticut, but since it was my brother-in-law’s family tradition, we were more than happy to become a part of the yearly trek into the northern woods.

-The six of us stayed in Maple Cabin right on the lake.
+Tall Timber has multiple lakeside and woodside cabins, as well as eight lodge rooms.
+The six of us decided to stay in Maple Cabin right on the lake.
 Maple was one of the larger cabins.
 It was two stories high, whereas the surrounding cabins had only one ground level.
-In total, the Maple Cabin had 4 bedrooms and 2 bathrooms, including a jacuzzi, yaaaas!
+In total, Maple Cabin had 4 bedrooms and 2 bathrooms, including a jacuzzi, yaaaas!
 This cabin would have been perfect for a family of eight—if only my parents could have made the trip!
 We ended up having way more than enough space with two twin beds and a full bed left untouched.

-Travel Tip — You’ll want to book far FAR in advance during peak season because their cabins get booked quickly!
+Travel Tip: Plan far in advance during peak season (June – August) because their cabins get booked quickly!

 Where to Eat

 There are not many food options in the middle of nowhere.
 Who would have guessed?
 Our particular cabin had a fully equipped kitchen, however not every cabin had that luxury.
-Therefore, the best place to eat was at Tall Timber Lodge’s Rainbow Grille & Tavern, which is located at the main lodge.
+Since my sister struggled with finding a nearby grocery store, the best place to eat was at Tall Timber Lodge’s Rainbow Grille & Tavern, which is located at the main lodge.
 We had breakfast and dinner there, and loved it!

 Things to Do at Tall Timber Lodge

-We were able to fill in our weekend with TONS of relaxing, outdoor activities.
-We swam, canoed around the lake, played with some ducklings, went on a fun boat ride, tried biking (I was too short for the ones they had!), feasted at the Rainbow Grille & Tavern, and enjoyed the sunset.
+We were able to fill in our weekend with tons of relaxing, outdoor activities.
+We swam, canoed around the lake, played with some ducklings, went on a fun boat ride, tried biking (I was too short for the ones they had), dined at the Rainbow Grille & Tavern, and enjoyed the sunset.
 Each night, I worked on finishing my 1000-piece puzzle with my sister—that was our family tradition.

 Waking up in a Cloud